 Anyway, I decided the hero's journey would be a good, general topic.
 Hopefully new writer's can use the ideas to form basic plot lines for their stories while experienced authors may see it as another plotting tool for their books.
 I use it in one form or another.
-And yes, I do know about The Writer's Journey: Mythic Structure for Writers and will probably use it some what.
+And yes, I do know about The Writer's Journey: Mythic Structure for Writers

 I'm hoping to break it down to a more basic level.
 Our goal in our chapter is to get writers published.
 They don't need to theorize on their writing.
 We are blatant in our focus.
 We are a genre-writing group.
 Not everyone is a romance writer in our group, but we are all genre writers.
 We don't focus on literary fiction or poetry.
 So I don't want to drag my workshop into the deepest details of the hero's journey.
 I'd like to make it more participatory.